Legado began in the

-Legado’s global work today began in the mountains of Mozambique.
-In 2010, professional climber and social entrepreneur Majka Burhardt was sent a photo of a granite rock face in northern Mozambique.
-Majka’s curiosity about what was behind and beyond that rock face ultimately led to a May 2014 expedition with an international team of biologists, climbers, conservation workers, and filmmakers who collaborated in an exploration of Mozambique’s second highest peak, Mount Namuli.
-The expedition spent a month conducting cliffside scientific and conservation research and fieldwork, using rock climbing to access previously unexplored habitats.
+In 2010, a friend sent professional climber and social entrepreneur Majka Burhardt a photo of a granite rock face in northern Mozambique.
+Majka’s curiosity about what was behind and beyond that rock face ultimately led to a May 2014 expedition with a team of biologists, climbers, conservation workers, local community activists, and filmmakers who collaborated to explore Mozambique’s second highest peak, Mount Namuli.